UofMontreal-Multiexpo/uom.dat/README.md

 * An example of transaction analysis, presented in the file `spectral_analysis_example.nb.html`.

-* A description of the Maximum Cumulative Ratio approach providing an example of application, in the file `mcr_approach.html`.
+* A description of the Maximum Cumulative Ratio approach by providing an example of application, in the file `mcr_approach.html`.
 This one also presents the use of functions for classification data management.

 * Explanations with illustrated examples about the different types of itemsets, in the file `itemset_mining.html`.